 There’s an ornamental grass for every type of garden.
 Whether you are striving to create the perfect perennial border or have a hot dry slope, grasses can work in harmony wherever you place them.
 There are some that are made for the shade, some that are perfect additions to a small water feature and many that are invaluable in container gardening.

 Most grasses require little care, minimal fertilizer, only occasional grooming and just enough water to meet their needs.
 Diseases and insect pests are rare.
 They have succeeded because of their adaptability and have evolved to suit almost every environment and climate on earth.

-I have to admit it’s the showy accent grasses that always get my attention.
-A personal favorite is Stipa gigantea or Giant Feather Grass.
-This semi-evergreen grass grows 2-3 ft high and makes a stately specimen with narrow, arching foliage and shimmering gold panicles that reach 6 feet tall.
+If you are trying to create a focal point or destination in your garden and think the texture. light and movement of a grass would be perfect, look to the taller varieties.
+Stipa gigantea or Giant Feather Grass is a semi-evergreen grass which grows 4-6 ft high and makes a stately specimen with narrow, arching foliage and shimmering gold panicles that reach 7 feet tall.
 The flowers open early in June as silvery-purple and mature to shades of wheat.
 Large plants in full flower are a spectacular sight.
 Their tufted, clumping form makes them suitable as accents anywhere.
 They take drought conditions once established but also will grow with regular garden watering.
 The beautiful flower spikes are good in dried arrangements.